Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Space-filling critical droplets

 Using these results we now turn to the question of whether SFCD's can exist in any dimension.
+Recall that Theorem~\ref{thm:three} asserts that any GSP in the support of a translation-covariant metastate will have either a positive density of bonds with SFCD's or none at all; therefore, in what follows when we say that a GSP has SFCD's, we will always mean a positive density of bonds has an SFCD.

 We will need to consider several cases, given that the metastate~$\eta_J$ can be supported on a finite set of GSP's, a countable infinity of GSP's, or an uncountable infinity of GSP's.
 In the first two cases, all GSP's in the support of~$\eta_J$ have positive weight in the metastate, with the weights summing to one; in the third case, while there may be (a countable set of) GSP's with positive weight present (whose sum is then strictly less than one), there must always be an uncountable set of GSP's, each having zero weight but with the entire set having positive weight in~$\eta_J$.
 In what follows we will consider in turn the cases of GSP's with positive weight in~$\eta_J$ and those with zero weight in~$\eta_J$.